DeveloperDunne/sports-snaps_frontend/README.md

 - Comment.js
 - Post.js
 - ProfilePage.js

 <br>

 5. **NotFound.js:**

 <br>
 This component displays the image that is displayed when a request can't be found.<br>

--‘Const NotFound` has been used in App.js inside a path to display a "Not found" message when a user wants to use a path that doesn't exist.
+-Const NotFound has been used in App.js inside a path to display a "Not found" message when a user wants to use a path that doesn't exist.
 It was also given a source of NoResults which has been reused in:
 <br>
 - PostsPage.js
 - ProfilePage.js